Valpiccola/SanityTranslator/README.md

 ```

 Ensure you have created a document within your Sanity.io project using this schema before running tests.
 The document should contain at least the slug, title, and intro fields populated with data, as the translation service will attempt to access and modify these fields.

+## Development

+To contribute to the development of Sanity Translate Service, you can:

+- Fork the repository.
+- Create a new feature branch.
+- Commit your changes.
+- Submit a pull request.

 ## License